-During the year ended December 31, 2022, we added approximately 3.2 million Total Customers and had 6.5 million Total Customers as of December 31, 2022, representing approximately 97% growth year-over-year.
-In addition, our marketing mix shifted towards more efficient and sustainable channels during 2022 as we continued to reduce our marketing spend on paid digital advertising.
-As we continue to scale and increase our market presence and brand awareness, we will have opportunities to further grow our top-of-funnel and enhance conversion by leveraging a sizable customer base and associated data that will expand our customer insights.
+During the year ended December 31, 2023, we added approximately 7.5 million Total Customers and had 14.0 million Total Customers as of December 31, 2023, representing approximately 115% growth year-over-year.
+During that same period, we reduced our marketing expenditures considerably.
+As we continue to scale and increase our market presence and brand awareness, we will have opportunities to further efficiently grow our top-of-funnel and enhance conversion by leveraging a sizable customer base and associated data that will expand our customer insights.
 In turn, this will allow us to innovate and offer even broader solutions to attract more customers to our platform at a lower cost.